Assembly code generated from Rust for parameter passing

 For small types copying the object might be more efficient than passing a reference

-method.
+The 'Complex::magnitude_self_copy' method generated the most efficient code with the least memory overhead.
 From small types, passing by value might be more efficient than passing a reference.

 Passing a &T